 What is Chiari malformation / syringomyelia?

-Washington University pediatric neurosurgeons provide comprehensive care for children and adolescents with Chiari type I and type II malformations.
+Washington University pediatric neurosurgeons provide comprehensive care for children, adolescents, and adults with Chiari type I and type II malformations.
 We offer advanced diagnostic evaluations, including MRI imaging with dynamic flow and pulsatility analysis, and the full spectrum of Chiari decompression surgical approaches.

 Why rely on Washington University experts to treat Chiari malformation / syringomyelia?